xavierolivares/SpeechNotes/README.md

 TESTING RESULT 1:
 -2019/06/21 12:54:47 Failed to recognize: rpc error: code = PermissionDenied desc = Cloud Speech-to-Text API has not been used in project "soandso" before or it is disabled.
 Enable it by visiting https://console.developers.google.com/apis/api/speech.googleapis.com/overview?project="soandso" then retry.
 If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry.
 -Enabled API, needed to set up billing account.
 Free 12months or $300 credit!

+TESTING RESULT 2:
+-Passed! "how old is the Brooklyn Bridge (confidence=0.983505)"

+Next step is to figure out to make these changes in realtime..I'm thinking that I need to add to the audio file based on speech.
+It may get delayed as the audiofile changes.
+Perhaps I can parse a new audiofile every 10 seconds?
+Not sure if concurrency will help.